 - In a medium bowl stir together, almond mixture, melted chocolate and coconut oil.

-- Add to a greased 9″ springfoam pan and press crumbs evenly on bottom and 1″ up the sides of the pan.
+- Add to a greased 9″ springform pan and press crumbs evenly on bottom and 1″ up the sides of the pan.

-- If you find the crust hard to form; cool it a bit(15 min) while preparing the filling and complete shaping the crust when it is a little cooler than your finger tips.
+- If you find the crust hard to form; cool it a bit while preparing the filling and complete shaping the crust when it is a little cooler than your finger tips.